A sequence of IF-THEN statements can be followed by an optional sequence of ELSE statements, which execute when the condition is FALSE.

 IF color = red THEN dbms_output.put_line('You have chosen a red car') ELSE dbms_output.put_line('Please choose a color for your car'); END IF;

-Let us try a complete example that would illustrate the concept:
+Let us try an example that will help you understand the concept −

 DECLARE a number(3) := 100; BEGIN -- check the boolean condition using if statement IF( a < 20 ) THEN -- if condition is true then print the following dbms_output.put_line('a is less than 20 ' ); ELSE dbms_output.put_line('a is not less than 20 ' ); END IF; dbms_output.put_line('value of a is : ' || a); END; /